Iron-deficiency anemia: Treatment

-As iron-deficiency anemia becomes more severe, if the anemia does not respond to oral treatments, or if the treated person does not tolerate oral iron supplementation, then other measures may become necessary.
+As iron-deficiency anemia becomes more severe, if the anemia does not respond to oral treatments or if the treated person does not tolerate oral iron supplementation, then other measures may become necessary.
 Two options are intravenous iron injections and blood transfusion.
 Intravenous can be for people who do not tolerate oral iron, who are unlikely to respond to oral iron, or who require iron on a long-term basis.
 For example, people receiving dialysis treatment who are also getting erythropoietin or another erythropoiesis-stimulating agent are given parenteral iron, which helps the body respond to the erythropoietin agents to produce red blood cells.

 Intravenous iron can induce an allergic response that can be as serious as anaphylaxis, although different formulations have decreased the likelihood of this adverse effect.
-In certain cases intravenous iron is both safer and more effective than the oral route.
-For patients with severe anemia such as from blood loss, or who have severe symptoms such as cardiovascular instability, a blood transfusion may be considered.
+In certain cases, intravenous iron is both safer and more effective than the oral route.
+For patients with severe anemia, such as from blood loss, or who have severe symptoms such as cardiovascular instability, a blood transfusion may be considered.

 Low-certainty evidence suggests that IBD-related anemia treatment with Intravenous (IV) iron infusion may be more effective than oral iron therapy, with fewer people needing to stop treatment early due to adverse effects.
 The type of iron preparation may be an important determinant of clinical benefit.
 Moderate-certainty evidence suggests response to treatment may be higher when IV ferric carboxymaltose, rather than IV iron sucrose preparation is used, despite very-low certainty evidence of increased adverse effects, including bleeding, in those receiving ferric carboxymaltose treatment.

 Ferric maltol, marketed as Accrufer and Ferracru, is available in oral and IV preparations.
 When used as a treatment for IBD-related anemia, very low certainty evidence suggests a marked benefit with oral ferric maltol compared with placebo.
 However it was unclear whether the IV preparation was more effective than oral ferric maltol.

 A Cochrane review of controlled trials comparing intravenous (IV) iron therapy with oral iron supplements in people with chronic kidney disease, found low-certainty evidence that people receiving IV-iron treatment were 1.71 times as likely to reach their target hemoglobin levels.
 Overall, hemoglobin was 0.71g/dl higher than those treated with oral iron supplements.
 Iron stores in the liver, estimated by serum ferritin, were also 224.84 μg/L higher in those receiving IV-iron.
-However there was also low-certainty evidence that allergic reactions were more likely following IV-iron therapy.
-It was unclear whether type of iron therapy administration affects the risk of death from any cause, including cardiovascular, nor whether it may alter the number of people who may require a blood transfusion or dialysis.
+However, there was also low-certainty evidence that allergic reactions were more likely following IV-iron therapy.
+It was unclear whether the type of iron therapy administration affects the risk of death from any cause, including cardiovascular, or whether it may alter the number of people who may require a blood transfusion or dialysis.

-Ferric derisomaltose (Monoferric) was approved in the United States in January 2020, for the treatment of iron deficiency anemia.
+Ferric derisomaltose (Monoferric) was approved in the United States in January 2020 for the treatment of iron deficiency anemia.